wsbiii/Excel-Securities-Pricing/README.md

 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

 ### Pricing Defaultable Bonds.xlsx
-Prices defaultable bonds given the hazard rate and recovery rate.
+Prices defaultable bonds and swap rates.

 ### Pricing Derivates with Multi-Period Binomial Models.xlsx
 Prices forward and future contracts and American and European options using Multi-Period Binomial Models.